Nurul Amin: Independence War of 1971

 In March 1971, the Bangladesh War of Independence broke out.
 Amin, long dedicated to a united Pakistan, opposed the separatist movement in his home province of East Pakistan.

-As an anti-war and principal Pakistan Movement activist, Amin is considered in Pakistan as a patriot who worked to retain Pakistan as a united nation, however he is considered by many Bangladeshis as a traitor who collaborated with an occupying force accused of genocide and other war crimes.
+As an anti-war and principal Pakistan Movement activist, Amin is considered in Pakistan as a patriot who worked to retain Pakistan as a united nation; however, he is considered by many Bangladeshis as a traitor who collaborated with an occupying force accused of genocide and other war crimes.

-Prime Ministership and Vice Presidency
+Premiership and vice presidency

 Amin being sworn in as Vice President of Pakistan, by President Zulfikar Ali Bhutto.

 Yahya Khan appointed Amin as Prime Minister on 7 December 1971.
 On 20 December 1971, however, Amin's term as prime minister was cut short as Khan resigned, leaving the deputy prime minister (and foreign minister) Zulfikar Ali Bhutto to be sworn in as the new president.
 Two days later, Amin was appointed as Vice President of Pakistan, the only person to have held this post.
 He was sworn into the post again on 23 April 1972 after the interim constitution came into effect and martial law was lifted.
 He continued to hold the post until the office was abolished with the entry into force of the new constitution on 14 August 1973.

 Death and legacy

-Amin stayed in West Pakistan, while his home region achieved independence as the People's Republic of Bangladesh.
+Amin stayed in West Pakistan while his home region achieved independence as the People's Republic of Bangladesh.
 He died of cardiac arrest aged 81 in Rawalpindi on 2 October 1974 and was given a public state funeral by Prime Minister Zulfikar Ali Bhutto.
 He was buried in Jinnah Mausoleum, next to Jinnah.
 His tomb was specially designed, made of Italian white marble, with golden letters for his name and contributions.

 Nurul Amin was a trusted lieutenant of Quaid-i-Azam and a valiant fighter for the Pakistan Movement, and for Pakistan.
 He proved himself to be a crusader of (Pakistan's) solidarity and earned for himself the highest pedestal by dint of his efforts, intelligence, and his struggle...